paytrail/paytrail-for-woocommerce/readme.txt

 Head over to our [website](https://www.paytrail.com) and register for the service to obtain the necessary keys.

 == Changelog ==

+= 1.3.0 =
+- Added support for manual renewals of Subscriptions
+- Fixed an issue with rounding taxes for small amounts
+- Fixed calculation with zero taxes
+- The order->payment_complete now happens later than before

 = 1.2.4 =
 - Fixed an issue with rounding taxes for small amounts